craftercms/docs/source/by-role/author/index.rst

 ^^^^^^^^^^^^^
 Adding a Page
 ^^^^^^^^^^^^^
+There are a couple of ways to add a page in your project.

+"""""""""""""""
+Via the Sidebar
+"""""""""""""""
-To add a page, in the Sidebar panel, then click on **Pages**.
-Navigate to the level and location within the path navigation tree where you want to create the content, then click on the three dots next to the parent page and select *New Content*
+To add a page, open the Sidebar panel, then click on **Pages**.
+Navigate to the level and location within the path navigation tree where you want to create the content, then click on the three dots next to the parent item and select *New Content*

 .. image:: /_static/images/page/page-add-new-content.webp
-   :width: 50 %
+   :width: 40 %
    :align: center
    :alt: Content Author - Add New Page Content